-At Castel Fontana, there are an Agriculture Museum, several animals and the Ezra Pound memorial site.
+At Castel Fontana there are an Agriculture Museum, several animals and the Ezra Pound memorial site.

 However, at Castel Fontana there is also an Agriculture Museum.
 The museum, under the direction of Dr. Siegfried Rachewiltz, is dedicated to ethnology, ethnography and folk arts.
-Moreover it makes visitors familiar with the processing of crops and bread making, the preparation of butter and cheese and much more and illustrates the hard everyday life of South Tyrolean farmers in former periods.
+Moreover it makes visitors familiar with the processing of crops and bread making, the preparation of butter and cheese and much more, and illustrates the hard everyday life of South Tyrolean farmers in former periods.
 Also almost forgotten professions such as shoemaking and weaving are presented, preventing these activities from falling into oblivion.

 Finally, the castle is also home to farm animals, above all an attraction for kids.
 Goats, donkeys and rabbits can be admired, but also some ancient and very rare pet species such as Magalitsa pigs and Racka sheep.
 And how to reach Castel Fontana?
-From the parking space at Tirolo you can reach this impressive castle in a 10-minutes’ walk.
+From the parking space at the village of Tirolo (Dorf Tirol) you can walk to this impressive castle in 10-minutes.

-6.00 Euros (adults), free for kids under 6 years
+free entrance for children under 6 years

 supplementary charge for guided tours: